zephraph/notes/Recurse/Log/Day 1.md

 Okay, I'm just hanging out in a zoom trying to do things.
 Still going back to that [[Automatically tweeting on new episodes]] project.

-This room had a _really_ interesting conversation about
+This room had a _really_ interesting conversation about browsers, how we interact with tech, the addictive lifecycle of a lot of products, how we could try to apply some learnings outside of tech, and the sort of macro-economic definition and incentives that perpetuate this environment.